You vote, we exhibit!

 „Leo Belgicus“

 The winner of the online voting "Everything for dogs and cats.
-Extraordinary animal objects" is object 1:Leo Belgicus“ (map,1656).
-The winning object will be on display at an expert lecture (in German) on June 4.
+Extraordinary animal objects" is object 1:Leo Belgicus“ (map, 1656).
+The winning object will be on display in the State Hall of the Austrian National Library from May 28 to July 28, 2024.

 In the 16th and 17th centuries, maps in the form of anthropomorphic or zoomorphic figures often contained political allusions alongside references to heraldry and mythology.
 The depiction of the 17 Dutch provinces in the form of a lion from 1656 was a look back into the past.
 The Leo Belgicus was a popular motif in Dutch cartography and here symbolises the former political unity of the Spanish Netherlands before the Eighty Years' War (1568–1648), in which the northern provinces won independence from Spanish rule.
 The lion looks south – towards the territories remaining under Spanish rule.